volodymyrprokopyuk/knowledge-base/programming/javascript.md

   data | cb)` that accept `error | null` first, then the `result` or the next `callback` that comes always last.
 Never `return` a result or `throw` an error from a callback
-- Sync call (discouraged) blocks the event loop and puts on hold all concurrent processing slowing down the whole application
+- Sync operation (CPU-bound, discouraged) blocks the event loop and puts on hold all concurrent processing blocking the whole application
+    - Interleave each step of a CPU-bound sync operation with `setImmediate()` to let pending IO tasks to be processed by the event loop (not efficient due to context switches, interleaved algorithm)
+    - Pool of reusable external processes `child_process.fork()` with a communication channel `process/worker.send().on()` leaves the event loop unblocked (efficient: reusable processes run to completion, unmodified algorithm)
+    - `new Worker()` threads with communication chanels `parentPort/worker.postMessage().on()`, per-thread own event loop and V8 instance (small memory footprint, fast startup time, safe: no syncronization, no resource sharing)
 - Avoid mixing sync/async calback behavior under the same inferface.
 To convert sync call to async use
-    - Mictrotask `process.nextTick()` is executed just after the current operaiton, before other pending tasks
+    - Mictrotask `process.nextTick()` is executed just after the current operaiton, before other pending IO tasks
-    - Immediate task `setImmediate()` is executed after all other pending tasks in the same cycle of the event loop
+    - Immediate task `setImmediate()` is executed after all other pending IO tasks in the same cycle of the event loop
     - Regular task `setTimeout()` is executed on the next cycle of the event loop
 - Uncaught error thrown from an async callback propagates to the stack of the